Orlando, FL

 Environmental Testing Laboratory in Orlando, FL

-From solar cells that are exposed to harsh sunlight to satellite components that must endure drastic thermal fluctuations, scores of products are expected to perform in some of the most challenging environmental conditions imaginable.
-For businesses that design, develop and manufacture these products, there is absolutely no substitute for the comprehensive environmental simulation testing offered by our certified testing laboratory in Orlando.
+Whether it’s solar cells exposed to intense sunlight or satellite components enduring extreme thermal swings in space, countless products must be rigorously tested to prove their performance in some of the world’s harshest environments.
+For companies that design, develop and manufacture these components, there’s no substitute for the comprehensive environmental simulation testing offered by our certified laboratory in Orlando.

-Our Orlando, FL facility offers temperature, humidity, altitude, rapid decompression, thermal vacuum, explosive atmosphere, solar heating effects, thermal shock, blowing sand, blowing dust, blowing rain, and salt fog.
-We can also operate controls such as buttons, switches and joysticks in harsh environmental conditions hostile to human presence and can offer more detailed manipulation via a Motoman SV3 Robot.
+Our Orlando, Fla. facility offers a wide range of environmental testing capabilities, including temperature, humidity, altitude, rapid decompression, thermal vacuum, explosive atmosphere, solar heating effects, thermal shock, blowing sand, dust, rain and salt fog.
+Our team of experts can also operate controls—such as buttons, switches and joysticks—under harsh conditions that are unsafe for human presence, with more precise manipulation available via a Meca500 robotic arm.

-• Altitude – including thermal vacuum, rapid and explosive decompression
+• Altitude – up to 100k ft., rapid and explosive decompression

 • Immersion – vessels up to 48″ x 60″ x 60″